 The safety and security of your data is our top priority.
-In addition to our own rigorous safeguards, Zadara adheres to all applicable published standards, including the ones listed here.
+In addition to our own rigorous safeguards, Zadara adheres to the published standards listed here.

 Zadara is committed to GDPR compliance across our storage services.
 Zadara is also committed to helping our customers to be compliant when enforcement begins May 25, 2018.